Frasan00/hysteria-orm/README.md

     public email!: string;

     constructor() {
-        super();
         /*
         * Table name and primary key are not required.
-        * If you don't set them, the ORM will use the class name for the table name.
+        * If you don't set the table name, the ORM will use the class name for the table name.
         */
-        this.tableName = "User";
-        this.primaryKey = "id";
+        super('User', 'id');
     }
 }
 ```